fishcus/KAP-manual/en/security/ldap.en.md

 ### LDAP user information cache

-After users login to KAP by LDAP authentication, their information will be cached to reduce overhead of accessing LDAP server.
+After users login to Kyligence Enterprise by LDAP authentication, their information will be cached to reduce overhead of accessing LDAP server.
 You can set configuration of cache time (seconds) and max cache entries in kylin.properties.
 Default values are shown below:

 ```properties
 kylin.server.auth-user-cache.expire-seconds=300